 No, you can't switch back from gOHM to V1 tokens through our migration tool.

-Can you walk me through an example of how much gOHM I can expect from the migration?
+How much gOHM can I expect from the migration?

 As a reminder, if you're migrating from a non-index-based token (OHM, sOHM) to an index-based token (gOHM), you won't receive the same amount of tokens after the migration, but they still worth the same in dollar term.